speedbuild98/STOP-APP/README.md

 - **Sobriety Tracker**: Users can track the duration of their sobriety and view their progress over time.
 The app provides a user-friendly interface to input and update the start date of their sobriety.
 - **User Interface**: The application's user interface is built using Tailwind CSS with the DaisyUI plugin, which offers additional UI components and styling options on top of Tailwind CSS.

-Feel free to explore the codebase to understand how these technologies have been integrated to create a robust and efficient time tracker application for managing addictions.
+Feel free to explore the codebase to understand how these technologies have been integrated to create a basic time tracker application for managing addictions.